EEN421/EEN421.github.io/_posts/QWEN.md

 You need a Mac Mini with a pile of unified memory.

-You need one of NVIDIA's shiny new AI boxes.
+You need one of NVIDIA's shiny new Spark boxes.

 You need a cloud subscription.